 (I go to him max twice a year.
 But that is his way of raising sky high his clients just to let them hold on to him despite his chronic delay, which in any case I would bear just for the quality of his finished product.)

 “Now you yourself tell Sundaram Saab when you will get it ready; but give him a pucca date,” he would suggest, wriggling himself out of the loop, and making it a matter between his assistant and me.

 Make it the day after tomorrow, doesn’t matter; but give him a pucca date, understand?
 You may go back to work.”

 After making sure he had gone in, Sat Pal would give me his word of advice: “Sundaram ji, just don’t trust him, these people are like that only.
 Please come after three days.
 Better still, you telephone me before coming.”

 If he feels I haven’t bought his arguments, he will add: “I think I am fed up with this.
-Sooner or later, I will take up gas-agency (he was politically connected) or convert the shop into a restaurant where I just have to collect cash at the counter while enjoying Mukesh’s soothing songs – Saranga teri yaad mein; Oh Re taal mile nadi ki jal mein…
+Sooner or later, I will take up a gas agency (he was politically connected) or convert the shop into a restaurant where I just have to collect cash at the counter while enjoying Mukesh’s soothing songs – Saranga teri yaad mein; Oh Re taal mile nadi ki jal mein…

 A year later I rang him up for my next job – to get a suit stitched.
 Someone answered, “Sat Pal’s Restaurant.”
 OMG, I was shocked.
 “So, he did what he preached.
 I thought it was just a sales talk.”

-Anyway, fashion industry’s loss is food industry’s gain, I said as I hung the phone.
+Anyway, the fashion industry’s loss is the food industry’s gain, I said as I hung the phone.
 Like none of us, his tailoring customers, would have stopped patronizing him just for his chronic delay, here too the delicacy that he should care to serve should let his food-loving customers forego the slight delay in supply – here max half an hour, unlike ‘come tomorrow’ in the previous profession.